calacademy-research/CASES/README.md

 Production runs should be done in the Docker environment.

 ## Inputs
+WARNING: Commented out headers matter - the month info is important in employment_by_sector_by_month Apologies - these input formats are FRAGILE.
+Case sensitive, column name sensitive, the works.
+Handle with care.

 | Input file      | Description |
 | ----------- | ----------- |